5-A solved problem for Load combination.

 Table 5.3.1 for load combinations.

-if you want to see the major changes between Cm#14 and CM#15 regarding the different grades of steel and their uses for steel elements and bars please refer to post 1A.
+If you want to see the major changes between Cm#14 and CM#15 regarding the different grades of steel and their uses for steel elements and bars, please refer to post 1A.